LostLaplace/sharptask/README.md

 - [ ] Automatically add nested list items in obsidian as annotations in TC
 - [ ] Write obsidian plugin to automatically invoke with md-to-tc when tasks are edited in the markdown
 - [ ] Add taskwarrior hooks to automatically invoke with tc-to-md when tasks are edited in taskwarrior
+- [ ] Maintain indentation for tasks that are not at left-most level in document